michelson-code/Projeto-Chamado-HelpDesk/README.md

 1. Make sure you have a C++ compiler installed (for example, `g++`).
 2. Compile the project:

+'''bashe
 g++ DeskHelp.cpp -o helpdesk

-text
+'''

-3. Run the binary:
+4. Run the binary:

 '''bash
 ./helpdesk
 '''